 Zotero (pronounced "zoh-TAIR-oh") is free application that collects, manages, and cites research sources.
-Zotero allows you to attach PDFs, notes and images to your citations, organize them into collections for different projects, and create bibliographies.
+Zotero allows you to attach PDFs, notes and images to your citations, organize them into collections for different projects, insert citations into Word documents, and create bibliographies.

 Zotero works with Mac/Windows/Linux OS and with Firefox/Safari/Chrome